 8 SpiceJet malfunction incidents in 18 days, DGCA issues show cause notice over 'poor internal safety oversight'

+8 SpiceJet technical glitches in 18 days, DGCA issues show cause notice over 'poor internal safety oversight'

 In the latest in a series of mishaps, a SpiceJet cargo aircraft flying from Kolkata to China's Chongqing was forced to return, shortly after take-off due to a weather radar malfunction